“The limits of my language are the limits of my world”

 .

 If your experiences influence how you speak with other people then it stands to reason they can effect how you play with other people.
-If, for example, four guys in a room have only listed to, played and learned “Smoke on the water” – they’re not going to come up with “Giant Steps” any time soon.
-They’re going to play “Smoke on the water” and if they write something new it will probably have a lot of similarities to “Smoke on the water”.
-Traveler’s advisory – do not party with these guys.
+If, for example, four guys in a room have only listed to, played and learned “Smoke on the water” – they’re not going to write “Giant Steps” on their own any time soon.
+They’re going to play “Smoke on the water” and if they do write something new, it will probably have a lot of similarities to “Smoke on the water”.
+(Traveler’s advisory – do not party with these guys.)

 .